Have you ever had a love affair with a store?

 Just buying one piece of jewelry or one item of clothing handmade instead of from a large company starts to shift the conversation.
 Plus, most handmade things are going to last longer and you won't see everyone else wearing them!

-Supporting small business and women makers can change our local economies and change the world.
+Supporting small businesses and women owned businesses can change our local economies and change the world.

-Next time your in Seattle (or online) check out Sassafras and the beautiful pieces Amy has curated!
+Next time you're in Seattle (or online) check out Sassafras and the beautiful pieces Amy has curated!
 It's by far my favorite place to shop.

 Happy handmade shopping babes!